Incompressible polar active fluids with quenched disorder in dimensions $d> 2$

 where the indices $i,j$ enumerate the spatial coordinates.
 In the EOM (\ref{eq:maineom}), we have only included terms that are relevant to the universal scaling behavior, based on the DRG analysis below.

-Since we are here interested exclusively in the moving phase, we consider the velocity deviation field, $\bu$, from the mean flow $v_0 \hat{\bf x}$: $\bu = \bv- v_0\hat{\bf x}$.
-The EOM governing $\bu$ can then be obtained from (\ref{eq:maineom}) by expanding for small $\bu$, again keeping only relevant terms (some of which, however, are non-linear in $\bu$):
+{We focus on} the broken-symmetry moving phase, {and} consider the {local} velocity deviation $\bu(\br,t)$, from the mean flow $v_0 \hat{\bf x}$: $\bu = \bv- v_0\hat{\bf x}$, {whose EOM is obtained from (\ref{eq:maineom}) by} keeping only relevant terms (some of which, however, are non-linear):

 where $\gamma\equiv\lambda_1v_0$, $\alpha\equiv -v_0\left(\dd U\over\dd |\bv|\right)_{|\bv|=v_0}$, $b\equiv v_0^2\left(\dd P_1\over\dd |\bv|\right)_{|\bv|=v_0}$, $\mu_{_\perp}=\mu_1$, and $\mu_x=\mu_1+\mu_2v_0^2$.